tardis-sn/tardis/docs/running/tardis_widgets/index.rst

 TARDIS Widgets
 **************

-A collection of widgets (simple GUIs) which makes it easier for you to explore the simulation data within Jupyter Notebooks.
+A collection of widgets (simple GUIs) that makes it easier for you to explore the simulation data within Jupyter Notebooks.

 .. toctree::